 It is actually Mona’s older sister, Irene Barlee Smith, stage name Rene Barlee, who first earned a name for herself on stage.
 In 1920 she was described as one of “J. C. Williamson’s latest finds in soubrettes.”
 She appeared in various touring shows – such as The Midnight Frolics, and in popular pantomimes including Little Red Riding Hood and The Forty Thieves.
 In language typical of the time, newspapers generally described her as a good “little singer”, a “clever little dancer”, a “pretty”, “dainty” performer.
 She consistently received good reviews – yet for all her success, Rene decided to leave the stage in 1927 after marrying Murray Church, a Shell Oil Company executive who lived in Western Australia.
 We are fortunate in that Frank van Straten interviewed Rene in the 1970s.
 A short extract appears in Van Straten’s sumptuous book, Tivoli.

 Mona Barlee first appeared on stage at the age of 16, in 1922, in the chorus of The Merry Widow at Melbourne’s Her Majesty’s Theatre.
-(As theatre historian Clay Djubal notes, this is another reason for believing her birth was in 1906.
-Had she been born in 1909, she would have been performing at the unlikely age of 13).
 Within a few years Mona was appearing as a featured supporting player.
 In late 1925, she took the lead role in Jerome Kern, P.G Wodehouse and Guy Martin’s musical Leave it to Jane – for J.C.
 Williamson’s, and although the first Melbourne reviewer in Table Talk felt she was rather “too lightweight”, after six months touring, the Adelaide Mail was able to comment on her “delightful soprano voice and a personality which impresses the audience.”
 She went on to perform in the Australian run of George and Ira Gershwin, Desmond Carter and B. G. De Sylva’s brand new musical Tell Me More.

 Above: Mona Barlee and Freddy Mackay in Tell Me More.
 “The Australasian” 31 July 1926.
 Right: With Harry Wotton, and George Gee in Tell Me More, Her Majesty’s, Sydney, 1926.
 Via National Library of Australia’s Trove.